 Our campsite after our friends left

 We had sunny weather most of the time while camping.
-However, one morning, while Berto had to attend a zoom meeting for his work, my mother and I took our water bottles and went for an 8km walk on the pristine beach.
-It was a misty morning and as the sea gulls swooped over our heads, we could only hear the waves breaking – a magical morning.
+One morning, while Berto had to attend a zoom meeting for his work, my mother and I took our water bottles and went for an 8km walk on the pristine beach.
+It was not sunny as other mornings, but rather misty and as the sea gulls swooped over our heads, we could only hear the waves breaking – a magical morning.

 Walking down to the beach